willcrichton/rust-book/src/ch04-01-what-is-ownership.md

 - The code immediately crashes due to a [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault) or another kind of operating system error.
 - The code executes without crashing, until a malicious actor creates the right input to delete your production database, overwrite your backups, and steal your lunch money.

-**A foundational goal of Rust is to ensure that your programs never have undefined behavior.** That is the meaning of "safety."
+**A foundational goal of Rust is to ensure that your programs never have undefined behavior.** That is the meaning of "safety".
 Undefined behavior is especially dangerous for low-level programs with direct access to memory.
 About [70% of reported security vulnerabilities](https://msrc.microsoft.com/blog/2019/07/a-proactive-approach-to-more-secure-code/) in low-level systems are caused by memory corruption, which is one form of undefined behavior.

 A secondary goal of Rust is to prevent undefined behavior at _compile-time_ instead of _run-time_.
 This goal has two motivations: